max-ribakov-cyera/typescript-tdd-workshop/src/iterations/07-user-status/README.md

-# Iteration 7: User status
+# Iteration 6: Address

-## Story
+## Key Takeaways:

-We've been getting reports from our support team that users are experiencing issues with their accounts.
-We need to add logging to our user service so we can better understand what's going on.

-### Lessons Learned:

 #### Beautiful Object Builders in TypeScript

-Fixtures - hard coded values, residing either in external files, or in the test file itself - are a bad approach; they inadvertently couple tests to each other, and when trying to solve this problem, we end up with too many fixtures.
+**Fixtures** - hard coded values, residing either in external files, or in the test file itself - are a bad approach; they inadvertently couple tests to each other, and when trying to solve this problem, we end up with too many fixtures.

 ```typescript
 // BAD